 The Boulevardier is a stirred drink based on Whiskey. -As a general rule, cocktails containing only alcocholic components are stirred and not shaken.

-While the Negroni usually consists of equal amounts of all ingredients, it's different for the Boulevardier.
-In a Boulevardier, you want to have a slightly higher amount of Whiskey to cut through the intense and heavy mix of Campari and Vermouth.
+While the Negroni usually consists of equal amounts of all ingredients, the Boulevardier has a slightly higher amount of Whiskey to cut through the intense and heavy mix of Campari and Vermouth.

 How much of a difference in ratios there is can vary.
 You can find recipes using 1.25 parts of Whiskey combined with 1 part Sweet Vermouth and 1 part Campari.
 But you will also come across recipes using two parts Whiskey but keeping the ratios for Vermouth and Campari.

-My preferred ratio is 1.5 parts of Whiskey to 1 part Campari and 1 part Vermouth.
-That is enough Whiskey to cut through without overdosing on it.
+My preferred ratio is 1.5 parts of Whiskey.
+That is enough Whiskey to cut through Campari and sweet Vermouth without overdosing on it.
 But don't be afraid of experimenting a bit to find the right balance for you.

 Difference between Boulevardier and Negroni